piglovesyou/graphql-let/README.md

 # It is used for a Babel plugin "graphql-let/babel" to inject types of `gql` functions.
 ```

-## Babel Plugin for inline GraphQL documents
+## Setup Babel Plugin for inline GraphQL documents

-A Babel Plugin support allows you to get typed graphql-codegen results from
+A Babel Plugin allows you to get codegen results from "graphql-tag"-like syntax
-"graphql-tag"-like syntax as the below.
+as below.

 ```typescript jsx
 import gql from "graphql-let";